 4. Use Foam Rolling

-Foam rolling is a type of self-massage that can help to relieve muscle soreness and stiffness.
-Roll a foam roller over each muscle group for about 30 seconds.
-You may find that some areas are more tender than others, but foam rolling can help to improve blood circulation and range of motion.
+Stretching and exercising can lead to sore muscles, but not everyone can afford to hire a professional masseuse.
+That's where foam rolling comes in.
+Foam rolling is a simple and affordable method of self-massage that can help relieve muscle soreness and stiffness.
+By rolling a foam roller over each muscle group for about 30 seconds, you can help improve your blood circulation and range of motion.

 5. Get a Massage

 Completing a good run is always an amazing feeling, but the aftermath of sore muscles can be tough to deal with.
 That's why professional massages may be the best gift that you can give yourself after a long run.
 Massages promote increased blood flow and ease muscle tension, which helps soothe any discomfort.